dpmaddalena/dpmaddalena.github.com/_posts/2010-10-07-hey-kids-more-on-fractional-foods.md

 ![image](/assets/ltw/separatedatbirth.jpg)

-*Printer-Ink Registration Marks on Packaging ...\
-Rainbow of Frooty Goodness ...*\
-**Separated at birth?**
+*Printer-Ink Registration Marks on Packaging ...
+Rainbow of Frooty Goodness* **Separated at birth?**

 My initial thought as I chomped down on my first spoonful since 1986, was that the cereal wasn't as sweet as I remember.
 But when I looked at the box and reassured myself that sugar was indeed the first and main ingredient, I knew it must be pilot error.
 Then I saw it: I'm using no-sweetener-added soy milk!
 Silly me.
 I am out of practice.
 So what else is in Froot Loops?
 Of the three grains listed, only the last of them is whole: the oats.
 Add to these--in increasing amounts--white flour and refined corn (think: sugar), but don't overdo it because real sugar has to be the number one ingredient, then add some partially hydrogenated oils, and you have a concoction that only a mad scientist would feed to children.